 When I was about 19 or 20, a new consultant was appointed to the office where I worked.
 Let’s call him Tom.
 I was terrified of him.
 He thought I was completely incompetent.
-I don’t know if I was to start with, but once I was afraid, I really started making mistakes.
+I don’t think I was to start with, but once I was really afraid, I started making mistakes.

-In Proverbs 21:1, I came to ”The king’s heart is a stream of water in the hand of the Lord, He turns it wherever He wills.”
-At first I passed by and kept reading, but there seemed to be something there.
+In Proverbs 21:1, I came to: ”The king’s heart is a stream of water in the hand of the Lord, He turns it where ever He wills.”
+At first I passed by and kept reading. . . but there seemed to be something there.
 I went back and thought about it and prayed about it.
 Eventually I decided that I would choose to stay where I could grow spiritually and trust God to take care of Tom.

 Not long after that I was transferred to a different department.
 All of a sudden I was the star.
 Shortly after that, Tom was gone.
 I realize now that Tom was quite young and probably in his first consulting position.
 He may have become a completely different person after I knew him.